aromanro/RayTracer/README.md

 A ray tracing program

 Mainly based on 'Ray Tracing' books from Peter Shirley: http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html
+I skipped the boring (for me) texture generation part and also the motion bluring, I prefered to go further enhancing the materials and loading obj files.

 But not only, info coming soon on the Computational Physics Blog: https://compphys.go.ro